thomasthechen/tauzero/README.md

 To just view the monte carlo agent play against itself, you can just run python selfplay.py

-You can also play against the Minimax agent with an actual GUI at <span style="background-color: #FFFF00">playtauzero.herokuapp.com</span>.
+You can also play against the Minimax agent with an actual GUI at https://playtauzero.herokuapp.com.
 Note the version deployed on heroku is simpler with less search power, though.

 ## Other components of the project: